 In 1971, Bea Robinson and Latina activists concerned about violence they and others experienced joined together to start a hotline and refuge for victims of domestic violence and their children.
 This refuge, the Shelter Next Door, began in a garage in San Jose.
 It was the second domestic violence shelter program in California and was the first domestic violence shelter offering bilingual English-Spanish services in the nation.

-Since that time, Next Door has helped build the lives of tens of thousands of individuals and now serves over 12,000 people annually at ten locations with services that include: shelter, food, clothing, long term affordable housing, crisis counseling, case management, legal advocacy, support groups, and children and teen programs.
+Since that time, Next Door has helped build the lives of tens of thousands of individuals and now serves over 12,000 people annually at many locations with services that include: shelter, food, clothing, long term affordable housing, crisis counseling, case management, legal advocacy, support groups, as well as teen and children’s programs.